Hong Wan

-Nathaniel Shio Hong Wan (Note: This name follows Western name ordering.
-Nathaniel Shio Hong is the given name and Wan is his family name, according to his name in Chinese character.) (温绍康 (Wēn Shàokāng); born 17 August 2000), commonly known as Hong Wan, is an English professional footballer who plays as a midfielder for Malaysia Super League side Johor Darul Ta'zim.
+Nathaniel Shio Hong Wan (温绍康 (Wēn Shàokāng); born 17 August 2000), commonly known as Hong Wan, is a professional footballer who plays as a midfielder for Malaysia Super League side Johor Darul Ta'zim.

 Early life

 Hong Wan was born to a Malaysian mother and an English-Chinese father in Croydon, England.
 His mother is from Tangkak, Johor, Malaysia while his father was born in Beihai, Guangxi, China.

 He started playing football when he was two and a half years old, and was scouted by Arsenal, Charlton and Crystal Palace in his first tournament.
 He joined Charlton Athletic Academy at the age of six.

 Club career

 Hong Wan came through the academy of Charlton Athletic, before joining Yeovil Town in 2017.
 He was the captain of the under-18 squad, however, he failed to make a senior appearance for the club.

 In 2019, Hong Wan signed for Wolverhampton Wanderers on a permanent deal.
 In July 2019, he joined the senior team for a friendly tournament in China, Premier League Asia Trophy.
 Wolves won the tournament with Hong Wan coming on as a substitute in two matches against Newcastle United and Manchester City.

 In early 2020, he was loaned to Croatian side Varaždin, but made no senior appearances due to the COVID-19 pandemic before returning to Wolves four months later.
-Despite failing to make any Premier League appearance for Wolves, he managed to make 21 appearances for the club's under-23 team in the 2020–21 Premier League 2 Division 2.
+Despite failing to make any Premier League appearance for Wolves, he managed to make 21 appearances for the club's under-23 team in the 2020–21 Premier League 2 Division 2 under manager James Collins.

 On 30 June 2021, Hong Wan joined Malaysia Super League side Johor Darul Ta'zim on a free transfer, because he saw it as an opportunity to develop as a player and play at a high level.
 He made his competitive debut with JDT in the 2022 Piala Sumbangsih, the Malaysian super cup competition, coming on as a 90th-minute substitute.
 On 4 March 2022, Hong Wan made his league debut in the first round of the 2022 Malaysia Super League against Penang.
+During the 2023 season, he was regarded to have established himself as a regular starter for the club.